google/xsecurelock/README.md

 the screen saver is active - otherwise previous screen content may show up for a short time after wakeup!

+WARNING: Never rely on automatic locking for security, for the following
+reasons:

+-   An attacker can, of course, use your computer after you leave it alone and before it locks or you return.may

+-   Automatic locking is unreliable by design - for example, it could simply be misconfigured, or a pointer grab (due to open context menu) could prevent the screen lock from ever activating.
+Media players also often suspend screen saver activation for usability reasons.

+Automatic locking should merely be seen as a fallback for the case of the user forgetting to lock explicitly, and not as a security feature.
+If you really want to use this as a security feature, make sure to kill the session whenever attempts to lock fail (in which case `xsecurelock` will return a non-zero exit status).

 ## Alternatives

 ### xautolock